We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Graincorp share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Graincorp's is 0.9524.
-This would suggest that Graincorp's shares are less volatile than average (for this exchange).
+The market (AU average) beta is 1, while Graincorp's is 1.1966.
+This would suggest that Graincorp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 GrainCorp Limited operates as a food ingredients and agribusiness company in Australasia, Asia, North America, Europe, the Middle East, North Africa, and internationally.
 It operates through three segments: Grains, Malt, and Oils.
 The Grains segment receives, transports, tests, stores, and imports grains comprising wheat, barley, canola, and sorghum, as well as other bulk commodities.
 It also markets grain and agricultural products; and operates grain pools.
 The Malt segment produces malt products; provides brewing inputs and other malting services to brewers and distillers; sells farm inputs; and exports malt.
 The Oils segment is involved in processing and crushing oilseeds; supplying edible oils and feeds; operating bulk liquid port terminals; and the provision of storage, packaging, transportation, and logistics services.
 GrainCorp Limited was founded in 1916 and is headquartered in Sydney, Australia.